 What Foods are Safe for Dogs and Cats?

-While there are only a few things dogs and cats can’t have, the quantity is what matters.
+While there are only a few things dogs and cats can’t have, quantity is what matters.
 Here are some guidelines to keep in mind:

 - Monitor Onion Intake – Large amounts of onions can cause Heinz body anemia in pets, but small amounts in tomato sauce are usually fine.
 Garlic is safe in moderation and may benefit the immune system, while also serving as an effective flea & tick preventative.